CheVeraId/domainauth-spec/draft-narea-domainauth.md

     - The member attribution is extracted and presented to the user.
   - Additional checks ensure the signature is valid for the intended service and time period.

-Each of these workflows contributes to the overall security and integrity of the VeraId ecosystem.
+Each of these workflows contributes to the overall security and integrity of the DomainAuth ecosystem.

 # DNS Integration

 ## DNSSEC Requirements

-DNSSEC is a fundamental component of VeraId, providing the cryptographic foundation for validating domain ownership.
+DNSSEC is a fundamental component of DomainAuth, providing the cryptographic foundation for validating domain ownership.
 Participating domains MUST have DNSSEC properly configured and operational.

-Organisations implementing VeraId MUST:
+Organisations implementing DomainAuth MUST:

 1. Ensure their domain has a complete DNSSEC chain of trust from the root zone to their domain.
 2. Configure DNSSEC signing for all relevant zones.